czrpb/racket/play/lz77/README.md

 >
 >   https://en.wikipedia.org/wiki/LZ77_and_LZ78

-Here will by more on this algorithm in Racket/Scheme.
+Here will by my implementation of this algorithm in Racket/Scheme.
 The goal is more to learn Racket/Scheme than the algorithm.
 The choice of algorithm is that it is something non-trivial vs the many trivial problems available online.

 (This said, things like Advent Of Code and Exercism are much better than other sites like l33tcode so ...)